microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Approved purchase flow.md

 1. Bank charge event
 1. Purchase status event

-You typically send requests to your bank/payment gateway between some of these steps, so Fraud Protection identifies them as separate events.
+You typically send requests to your bank/payment gateway between some of these steps, so Dynamics 365 Fraud Protection identifies them as separate events.

 You are not required to send these events, much less send them in any particular order, or within any specific time.
-The Sample Site does, in fact, follow this order.
+The sample site does, in fact, follow this order.

+**Important**
-## Important: Purchase updates not allowed
+**Purchase updates not allowed**
-After you send a purchase ID, you cannot send the same purchase ID again; purchase events cannot be updated like other Fraud Protection events.
+After you send a purchase ID, you cannot send the same purchase ID again; purchase events cannot be updated like other Dynamics 365 Fraud Protection events.
 If you send the same purchase ID again, an error response is returned.
 You can update the bank auth, bank charge, and purchase status events as many times as needed, though.

 ## Required data
 - Purchase ID